Auckland floods: Body found in caves where boy went missing

 The incident has raised questions about why the school trip went ahead even after weather forecasts warned of heavy rains.

 The group is from Whangārei Boys' High School.
-In a post to the school's Facebook page on Wednesday, principal Karen Gilbert-Smith wrote: "It is really important for me to let you know how devastated we are that one of our whānau [family] have lost a much loved, and treasured, son and brother."
+In a post on the school's Facebook page on Wednesday, principal Karen Gilbert-Smith wrote: "It is really important for me to let you know how devastated we are that one of our whānau [family] have lost a much loved, and treasured, son and brother."

 "The impact of this tragedy is being felt widely amongst our school staff, students and community."